 Addictions Counselling

-Therapy for addiction can help you if you are struggling with addictive behaviour as it will support you to get your life back on track.
 Addictions and drugs are rampant in our society.
-And it’s not just alcohol addiction or gambling addiction but you can find yourself addicted to sex, eating, exercise, drugs, shopping, pornography or the Internet.
+And, it’s not just alcohol addiction or gambling addiction but you can find yourself addicted to sex, eating, exercise, drugs, shopping, pornography or the internet.

 Too much of something isn’t a problem – until the day you realise that your life, your relationships or your work are suffering.
 Or it may be you find that you are consuming too much of your time or money feeding your addictive behaviour.
-Even the fitness addict suffers, and instead of all of the benefits of exercise, they can end up with recurrent injuries, inability to train, and even low mood or depression.
-Other negatives associated with addictions and dependence are such things as panic attacks, obsessive-compulsive behaviour and poor sleep.
+Even the fitness addict can suffer, and instead of all of the benefits of exercise, they can end up with recurrent injuries, inability to train, and even low mood or depression.

 Addictions and substance use disorders are treatable and remission achievable.
 Success is always challenging and the journey often arduous with setbacks.
 We can support you in this journey.